-I answered a question on child support from unwilling fathers on 19 June 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on child support from unwilling fathers on Philosophy in Action Radio on 19 June 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Should a man unwilling to be a father have to pay child support?
 Suppose that a man and a woman have sex, and the woman becomes pregnant – even though the couple used contraception based on a shared and expressed desire not to have children.
 If the woman decides to raise the baby, should she be able to collect child support from the man?
 What if they'd never discussed the possibility of pregnancy?
 What if they didn't use any form of birth control?

 My Answer, In Brief: Men should become fathers by choice, just as women should become mothers by choice.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Audible.com is the best source of audiobooks on the planet, hands down.

 I've subscribed to Audible since 2005.
 With my "Platinum Annual Membership," I enjoy 24 books per year for just under $10 per book.
 I read far more books than I would otherwise, thanks to Audible.
 I listen to them while in my car, as well as while cooking, cleaning, gardening, and more.
 I enjoy books more too, particularly classic fiction: a good reader adds a rich layer of color to the text.